 Our first-ever student census took place from May 9 to 27, 2022.
 The information that students and families shared will help us build on the work we are already doing to support equity, well-being and success for all students and provide a way to measure the impact of that work.
-Thank you to all who participated.
-Public reports will be posted on this page once available.

-The data was collected from a population level alongside other data we had already collected, to identify systemic barriers that students face in our school system.
+The data was collected from a population level alongside other data we had previously collected, to identify systemic barriers that students face in our school system.
 Staff are not able to see individual student responses to the survey.

 How we will use the data

 We will analyze the student census data alongside other existing datasets.
 This analysis will support ongoing community conversations about equity and support for students.
 It’ll help us plan what we can do to remove barriers students face, and make sure programs, supports, and opportunities best align with what students need.
 The data will also allow us to measure the impact of changes we make.